-12 points to help you understand the fundamentals of the POLST Paradigm
+12 points to help you understand the basic philosophy of POLST

 POLST: Advance Care Planning for the Seriously Ill